Registration is now OPEN!

 Looking ahead: Next year, YRSPP will take place in the United Kingdom for the first time, where an international team of student organisers look forward to welcoming the next cohort of ECRs to Edinburgh!

-Could you help out with the next YRSPP?
+Do you have suggestions for the next YRSPP?

-Some of the tasks available include selecting keynote speakers, choosing a suitable venue, advertising for sponsors, managing the YRSPP website and social media, and scheduling and running the event itself - get in touch if you could help with any of these!
+Some of the tasks you could help with include selecting keynote speakers, choosing a venue, communicating with sponsors, managing the YRSPP website and social media, and scheduling and running the event itself - email us to get involved!

 Organising committee for YRSPP 2026